algo-direct/cpp_test/dpdk/README.md

 DPDK multicast receive example

-This folder contains a minimal DPDK example (`dpdk_recv`) which initializes the EAL, starts the first available port in promiscuous mode and prints a simple message when it receives IPv4/UDP packets destined to 226.0.0.100:40000.
+This folder contains a minimal DPDK example (`dpdk_recv`) which initializes the EAL, starts the first available port and programs the NIC to accept the multicast Ethernet address derived from the configured IPv4 multicast address.
+It prints a simple message when it receives IPv4/UDP packets destined to 224.0.0.100:40000 by default.

 Building